Schedule view

 Bank holidays set up globally or on unit groups are visualized as follows:

-If you want to know more about configuration of bank holidays, please see Bank holidays documentation.
+If you want to know more about the configuration of bank holidays, read more here.

 Special days